 As horrifying as it sounds, it is true and that is its job.
 Shampoos are designed to get rid of sebum, which is a waxy, oily byproduct of glands in your scalp.
 It protects the hair shaft and makes hair look shiny and healthy.
 Sebum however is hydrophobic – which means that, at the molecular level, it refuses to buddy up with water.
 Most of the sebum is going to stay put, no matter how long or how often you stay under the shower.
 The problem with sebum is that it accumulates, it makes hairs stick together and look greasy.
 So the detergents in shampoo bind to the sebum and then bind the to water molecules.
 Which is why the hair is left clean after shampooing it.

-Shampoo is not the only thing that make your hair dry
+Shampoo is not the only thing that makes your hair dry

 Water is drying it out as well.
 When you get your hair wet, the cuticles that usually lie flat on your hair shaft can end up getting mused.
 When wet, hair becomes more fragile.
 And even if you are not using shampoo, just rinsing your hair can leave it looking dry and vulnerable to damage.
 That is why conditioner is so important – it has silicone that smoothens those cuticles and leave the hair looking strong and shiny.

 Use apple cider vinegar and baking soda at your own risk

 Many praise apple cider and vinegar as some miraculous hair products but not many know that vinegar is very acidic.
 Pouring it onto your hair is going to weaken it.
 And if your hair is already weak and you scrub it with baking soda, it will end up more dry and brittle over time.
-So be careful not to overdo it while you’re at it.
+So be careful not to overdo it.
 There is a healthier, less damaging way to go with the no poo method on your hair: with supplements.
-Keep an extra eye on those that contains botanical ingredients as they support healthier hair.
+Keep an extra eye on those that contains botanical ingredients that support healthy hair.